First step — preparation!

 Here are four key things to know for getting ready to start on Sunday:

-In a nutshell, a keto diet is about avoiding carbohydrates and replacing them with other, real foods — protein, healthy fats and vegetables.
+In a nutshell, a keto diet is about avoiding carbohydrates and replacing them with other, real foods — healthy fats, low-carb vegetables and protein.

 In this challenge, we make keto simple.
 We’ll tell you exactly what foods to get rid of.
 We’ll supply you with weekly shopping lists, meal plans and all recipes needed.

-You’ll cook only once a day.
+You’ll cook twice a day.
 Lunch will be leftovers from yesterday’s dinner, so you’ll save lots of time as well.
 Win-win!
-Breakfast is very quick – scrambled eggs or one of our other delicious options.
+Breakfast is very quick – scrambled eggs or one of our other delicious options.2

 Here are some sample recipes, click for a closer look: